SUB0PT1MAL/WikiDiscordBot/Info.md

 # Wiki Bot User Guide

-Welcome to the Wiki Bot!
 This bot helps you quickly access information from various game wikis directly in your Discord server.
 Here's how to use it:

 ## Available Commands